OpenPodcar/OpenPodcar/README.md

 ```
 - Save and close `99-tty.rules` file
 - Then type in the terminal `sudo reboot`
-- Check the status of each SIMLINK by typing in terminal for example: `ls -l /dev/ttyArduino` or `ls -l /dev/ttyPololuCOM`
+- Check the status of each SimLink by typing in terminal for example: `ls -l /dev/ttyArduino` or `ls -l /dev/ttyPololuCOM`

 ### 5. Velodyne 3D Lidar Configuration for ROS

 The lidar needs to be set up over Ethernet.
 The laptop must be on a wired network, not wifi.
-The IPs must be configured as in the velodyne.
-The default lidar IP is 192.168.1.201.
+The IPs must be configured as in the velodyne, the default lidar IP is 192.168.1.201.

-Please follow the Velodyne installation instructions for ROS from [here](http://wiki.ros.org/velodyne/Tutorials/Getting%20Started%20with%20the%20Velodyne%20VLP16).
+Follow the Velodyne installation instructions for ROS from [here](http://wiki.ros.org/velodyne/Tutorials/Getting%20Started%20with%20the%20Velodyne%20VLP16).

 ## IV. <a name="hardware-setup"></a> Hardware Setup